A Novel Approach to the Partial Information Decomposition: Notation and Preliminaries

-We use upper-case letters, such as $Y,X,Q,\dots$, to indicate random variables, and corresponding lower-case letters, such as $y,x,q,\dots$, to indicate their outcomes.
-We use corresponding calligraphic letters, such as $\YY,\XX,\mathcal{Q}\dots$, to indicate the set of possible outcomes of random variables $Y,X,Q,\dots$.
-We will often index random variables with a subscript, e.g., the random variable $X_{i}$ with outcomes $x_{i}\in\XX_{i}$ (note that $x_{i}$ does not refer to the $i^{\mathrm{th}}$ outcome of random variable $X$, but rather to some generic outcome of random variable $X_{i}$).
+We use uppercase letters ($Y,X,Q,\dots$) to indicate random variables over some underlying probability space.
+We use lowercase letters ($y,x,q,\dots$) to indicate specific outcomes of random variables, and calligraphic letters ($\mathrm{\mathcal{Y}},\mathcal{X},\mathcal{Q}\dots$) to indicate sets of outcomes.
+We often index random variables with a subscript, e.g., the random variable $X_{i}$ with outcomes $x_{i}\in\mathcal{X}_{i}$ (so $x_{i}$ does not refer to the $i^{\mathrm{th}}$ outcome of random variable $X$, but rather to some generic outcome of random variable $X_{i}$).
+We use notation like $A-B-C$ to indicate that $A$ is conditionally independent of $C$ given $B$.
+Except where otherwise noted, we assume that all random variables have a finite number of outcomes.